Blue Ridge Electrical

 ✓ Identification of potential fire hazards

-These inspections typically result in a detailed report outlining any issues and recommended actions, giving you a clear roadmap for maintaining compliance.
+These inspections produce a detailed report.
+Issues and recommended actions get outlined.
+The result is a clear roadmap for maintaining compliance.

 Blue Ridge Electrical technician adjusting an outdoor lighting fixture on a residential home exterior